Dnipro: Demographics

+According to a survey conducted by the International Republican Institute in April–May 2023, 27% of the city's population spoke Ukrainian at home, and 66% spoke Russian.

 Economy

 Dnipro is a major industrial centre of Ukraine.
 It has several facilities devoted to heavy industry that produce a wide range of products, including cast-iron, launch vehicles, rolled metal, pipes, machinery, different mining combines, agricultural equipment, tractors, trolleybuses, refrigerators, different chemicals and many others.
 The most famous and the oldest (founded in the 19th century) is the Dniprovsky Metallurgical Plant (from 1922 until the time of decommunization in Ukraine, the plant was named after the Soviet Union statesman Grigory Petrovsky).
+Other notable industrial company of Dnipro is PA Pivdenmash, a heavy machinery and rocket manufacturer.

 Metals and metallurgy is the city's core industry in terms of output.
 Employment in the city is concentrated in large-sized enterprises.
 Metallurgical enterprises are based in the city and account for over 47% of its industrial output.
 These enterprises are important contributors to the city's budget and, with 80% of their output being exported, to Ukraine's foreign exchange reserve.
 Dnipro serves as the main import hub for foreign goods coming into the oblast and, on average, accounted for 58% of the oblast's imports between 2005 and 2011.
 With economic conditions improving even further in 2010 and 2011, registered unemployment fell to about 4,100 by the end of 2011.

 The city of Dnipro's economy is dominated by the wholesale and retail trade sector, which accounted for 53% of the output of non-financial enterprises in 2010.

 Entrepreneur Ihor Kolomoyskyi's Privat Group, a global business group, is based in the city and grouped around the Privatbank.
 Privat Group controls thousands of companies of virtually every industry in Ukraine, European Union, Georgia, Ghana, Russia, Romania, United States and other countries.
 Steel, oil & gas, chemical and energy are sectors of the group's prime influence and expertise.
 Privat Group is in business conflict with the Interpipe, also based in Dnipro area.
 The influential metallurgical mill company founded and mostly owned by the local business oligarch Viktor Pinchuk.

 Another company headquartered in Dnipro is ATB-Market.
 This company owns the largest national network of retail shops.

 None of the group's capital is publicly traded on the stock exchange.
 Group's founding owners are natives of Dnipro and made their entire career here.
 Privatbank, the core of the group, is the largest commercial bank in Ukraine.
 In March 2014 was named by the American review magazine Global Finance as "the Best Bank in Ukraine for 2014" while British magazine The Banker in November 2013 named again the same bank as "the Bank of the year 2013 in Ukraine".

 In 2018 a private Texas-based aerospace firm Firefly Aerospace opened a Research and Development (R&D) centre in Dnipro to develop small and medium-sized launch vehicles for commercial launches to orbit.